 All research indicates that sedentary office work is bad for health.
 The computer with the backlit display is part of office life and it takes many forms from desktop to laptop to tablet to smart phone.

 Most office workers, young and old, suffer from back, neck and knee pain.
-Doctors call this a Musculoskeletal Disorder (MSD).
-Some researchers attribute other diseases like diabetes, heart conditions, etc. to be a part of the sedentary work lifestyle as well.
+Doctors call this musculoskeletal disorder (MSD).
+Some researchers attribute other diseases like diabetes; heart condition etc. also to sedentary work.

 Most computer use guidelines require the worker to sit properly (in a 90-90-90 posture) with body erect, knees and arms horizontal and legs vertical with feet flat on the ground.
 Even in a comfortable ‘ergonomic chair’, such a posture can be maintained only for a short time and this arrangement has not helped people be free of MSD.
 Since this posture has not helped, the new recommendation is for people to use height adjustable sit/stand tables where people stand and work for part of the time.
 However, recent European research shows that installation of sit/stand tables in offices has not been able to get people out of their chairs.
 Other research indicates that it is not sitting but inactivity that is causing problems.
 Some ergonomists/physiotherapists recommend that people actually should carry out stretching exercises every once in a while.